-Cooking beets fresh from the garden couldn’t be easier and since they’re packed with vitamins and low in calories, you can feel good about eating them too!
+Beets fresh from the garden couldn’t be easier to prepare and since they’re packed with vitamins and low in calories, you can feel good about eating them too!

 Here are directions to make them five different ways: Boiled, Oven Roasted, Baked, Steamed & Microwaved.